Berwyn-Git/VoC_BettaFish/README-EN.md

 6. **Lightweight and Highly Extensible Framework**: Based on pure Python modular design, achieving lightweight, one-click deployment.
 Clear code structure allows developers to easily integrate custom models and business logic, enabling rapid platform expansion and deep customization.

 **Starting with public opinion, but not limited to public opinion**.
-The goal of "WeiYu" is to become a simple and universal data analysis engine that drives all business scenarios.
+The goal of "BettaFish Librarian" (图书管理员) is to become a simple and universal data analysis engine that drives all business scenarios.

 > For example, you only need to simply modify the API parameters and prompts of the Agent toolset to transform it into a financial market analysis system.
 >